 Malicious Web Links

 Here is an example of an email received by users at Cornell University, an American college.
-It is a simple message that showed "Help Desk” as the name of the sender (though the email did not originate from the university’s help desk, but rather from the @connect.ust.hk domain).
+It’s a simple message that displayed “Help Desk” as the sender's name (though the email did not originate from the university’s help desk but rather from the @connect.ust.hk domain).
 According to Cornell’s IT team, the link embedded in the email took clickers to a page that looked like the Office 365 login page.
 This phishing email attempted to steal user credentials.

 Fraudulent Data Entry Forms